Art-Sells/Arells/Build-Notes.md

 - Coinbase/USDC Wallet only?

 #### Home
-- If logged in [About/Store/Contact]
+- If logged in [Contact/Log-In]
-- If not logged in [About/Log-in/Sign-Up/Contact]
+- If not logged in [Sign-Up/Log-In]
-- Contact (discord/email)
-- Log-In with Google/Apple/Facebook/Etc
+- Log-In/Sign-up with Google/Apple/Facebook/Etc

 #### Sign-Up
 - Sign Up with Google/Apple/Facebook/Etc
 - Proof-of-Creation (Website/Social-Media-Links) to prevent plagarism for artwork creating.
 (Verified Check...
 No Verified check for buyer)
 - Terms & Conditions Agreement
 - ##### "Welcome!
 You are now a pioneer of a store that will revolutionize not just the art industry, but asset markets everywhere.
 Before Arells, anyone could lose money on anything they sold, but now *thanks to Arells, all this changes.
-Buyers of your artwork will never lose money if they choose to sell your artwork, this means more money not just for you, but for your prospective buyers forever.*"
+Buyers of your artwork will never lose money if they choose to sell your artwork, this means more money not just for you, but for your prospective buyers forever.*" For any questions, reach out to us on Discord or Email.
+[OK].

 #### Buying Profile
 -- {Latest/Best Sellers [automatically loads latest]) <Maybe integrate in full app?
+- Top-Left(See HOME section)
-- Top-Left(Store)<Sign-Up/Log-In>, Top-Right(Cart)<Connect Wallet> Separate Divs for all hovering buttons.
+- Top-Right(Cart)<Connect Wallet> Separate Divs for all hovering buttons.
 - Images here render small pixels
 - Separate Divs for all hovering buttons.
 - Remove (wallet connected)
 - Name & Description: Maximum Number of Characters.
-- Terms & Conditions Agreement
 - Theme: Arells Logo needs to be 300-500px (on all pages (Home/etc))
 - - [Prices Not Shown for unlisted items, only Owner's name]